A SPRIG OF IRISH HEATHER

 In Tyrone among the bushes and the days of long ago.

-Where we often knelt together, while you lisped a childish prayer.
+Where we often knelt together, and you lisped a childish prayer.

 Many times since then I’ve wandered there, when the evening shadows steal,